Ignorance is bliss

 Ignorance built a garden

 Up to last year, my experience of gardening was very limited.
 I’d just moved into a new house with something optimistically described as a courtyard garden.
-In reality the “garden” had a look of Soviet-era concrete-city desolation.
+In reality the “garden” was just concrete with some raised concrete beds full of weeds.

 I stayed indoors.

-But the bare beds, rapidly filling up with weeds spoke to me.
+But the bare beds, overflowing with weeds insisted on speaking to me.
 Knowing we’d be spending much of the summer holiday at home I knew I had to get over my gardening phobia.
 So, for the price of a few plants, some seeds, earth and time, I fashioned a garden.
 Things got put in the ground and grew.
-I got advice when I needed – online and from a fab local nursery (thank you Lavender’s Blue!) – and I got on with it.
+I got advice when I needed – online and from a fab local nursery and I got on with it.
 There were bad days – drought, deluge and pestilence – but soon I found I’d created a haven for bees, butterflies and my family.

 Perfection is over-rated